Hoffmann-Lab/bashbone/README.md

 helper::makecatcmd
 ```

-## Assign bashbone functionality to custom functions
+## Extending the library
 [&#x25B2; back to top](#bashbone)

-To get a full bash error stack trace for your interactively used bash functions and to add handling of proper sub-process termination and running cleanup procedures upon error or when reaching script end, prompt-command respectively (interactive shell), simply extend bashbone functions by your own library.
+To get a full bash error stack trace for your interactively used bash functions, to add proper handling of sub-process termination and to run cleanup procedures upon error or when reaching script end, prompt-command respectively (interactive shell), simply extend bashbone functions by your own library.

 I.e. store a set of bash functions that **require** the `function` keyword in a `lib` directory and files with `.sh` suffix to be sourced along with the bashbone library afterwards.